MaterializeInc/materialize/doc/user/content/overview/architecture.md

 When Materialize receives a `CREATE SOURCE...` statement, it connects to some destination to read data.
-In the case of streaming sources, it attempts to connect to a Kafka stream, which it plumbs into its local instance of Differential.
-You can find more information about how that works in the [Sources](#sources-ingesting-data) section.
+In the case of streaming sources, it attempts to connect to a Kafka stream, which it plugs into its local instance of [Differential](https://github.com/frankmcsherry/differential-dataflow).
+You can find more information about how that works in the
+[Sources](#sources-ingesting-data) section.

 ### Reading data

-Like any SQL API, you read data from Materialize using `SELECT` statements.
-When the `sql` thread parses some arbitrary `SELECT` statement, it generates a plan––plans in Materialize are dataflows, which can be executed by Differential.
+As with any SQL API, you read data from Materialize using `SELECT` statements.
+When the `sql` thread parses a `SELECT` statement, it generates a plan.
+Plans in Materialize are dataflows which can be executed by Differential.
-This plan gets passed to the `dataflow` package, which works as the glue between Materialize and its internal Differential engine.
+The plan gets passed to the `dataflow` package, which works as the glue between Materialize and its internal Differential engine.

 Differential then passes this new dataflow to all of its workers, which begin processing.
-Once Differential determines that the computation's complete, the results are passed back to the client, and the dataflow is terminated.
+Once Differential determines that the computation is complete, the results are passed back to the client, and the dataflow is terminated.

 Unfortunately, if the user passes the same query to Materialize again, it must